Get insider access

 15 cd/m²

-The Samsung Odyssey Neo G8 has impressive peak brightness in SDR.
-It's enough to fight glare in a well-lit room, but it has an aggressive Automatic Brightness Limiter with Local Dimming set to 'High'.
-This means that there's a variation of brightness with different content, like when you minimize and maximize windows on the desktop, and there's also some blooming around small bright objects on a dark background, like the mouse cursor.
-Setting the local dimming to 'Low' results in a higher real scene brightness of 401 cd/m², but highlights aren't as bright.
-Setting it to 'Auto' has the same real scene brightness as 'High'.
+The SDR brightness is impressive.
+It's bright enough to fight glare in a well-lit room, but it has an aggressive Automatic Brightness Limiter with Local Dimming set to 'High.'
+This means that there's a variation of brightness with different content, like when you minimize and maximize windows on the desktop.

-If you find the aggressive ABL too distracting to use on the desktop, it's better to disable the local dimming as there isn't any variation in brightness and it's still bright enough to fight glare:
+If you find the aggressive ABL too distracting to use on the desktop, it's better to disable the local dimming as there isn't any variation in brightness, and it's still bright enough to fight glare.
+You can see the results for it below:

 7.2